moov-io/watchman/docs/intro.md

 **Search.** `GET /v2/search` (and JSON POST) with `type`, name, aliases, government IDs (`gov_passport=US:…`), dates, addresses, crypto, contact.
 Ranked hits with a score in `[0, 1]`.
 Optional Senzing JSON.
 WASM UI at `/`.
 Go client.
 Experimental [MCP](/watchman/mcp/).

-**Matcher.** Default Jaro–Winkler on normalized tokens, plus IDs, dates, and addresses.
-Unique identity keys (passport, IMO, crypto) can score 1.0.
-Tax IDs and email do not force a match.
-Conflicting same-type IDs lower the score.
-Optional TF-IDF and cross-script embeddings.
+**Matcher.** Names are compared token by token (Jaro–Winkler by default), then combined with IDs, dates, and addresses.
+A matching passport, IMO number, or crypto address can score 1.0.
+A matching tax number or email raises the score without forcing a match.
+Two IDs of the same type that disagree lower the score.
+Optional extras: TF-IDF (down-weight common words) and embeddings (better matches across writing systems).

 **Tuning.** `minMatch` is the policy cutoff. `algorithm` is per request.
 Embeddings, TF-IDF, ingest, address parsers, and geocoding are process-wide.
 See [Configuration](/watchman/config/).